0

 Frequent Urination and Increased Thirst

-Imagine your body acting like a sugar detox machine.
-When blood sugar levels soar, it pulls water from tissues to dilute the glucose and flushes it out faster than a New York minute—hello, frequent bathroom breaks.
+When blood sugar levels soar, the body pulls water from tissues to dilute the glucose and flush it out faster.
+This leads to increased urination breaks

 If you're living with diabetes, you've likely been schooled on monitoring blood sugar.
 But are you giving hydration the attention it deserves?
 It's not just about quenching thirst—it's crucial for keeping everything running smoothly.